analogdevicesinc/ai8x-training/README.md

 This particular version will not function correctly with the MAX78000/MAX78002 tools.
 If the result is Python **3.8**.x, skip ahead to [git Environment](#git-Environment).
 For any other version (for example, 2.7, 3.7, 3.9, 3.10), continue here.

 *Note: For the purposes of the MAX78000/MAX78002 tools, “python3” is not a substitute for “python”.
-Please install pyenv when “python” does not return version 3.8.x, <u>even if</u> “python3” is available.*
+Please install pyenv when `python --version` does not return version 3.8.x, <u>even if</u> “python3” is available.*

 ##### pyenv